Cloudneeti/Cloudneeti_SaaS_Docs/docs/remediation/awsRemediation.md

 6. Verify the Remediation framework deployment.
 Run the below commands to validate remediation framework deployments and necessary permissions.

-        bash verify-remediation-setup.sh -a <12-digit-account-id> -p <primary-deployment-region> -e <environment-prefix> -s <list of regions where auto-remediation is to be verified>
+        bash verify-remediation-setup.sh -a <AWS-account-id> -p <primary-deployment-region> -e <environment-prefix> -s <list of regions where auto-remediation is to be verified>

     (-a) Account Id: 12-digit AWS account Id of the account for which you want to verify if remediation framework is deployed or not.